goto-eof/t-bot/README.md

 2022-04-12 - added deploy with wagon for tbot-web and tbot-daemon through wagon-ssh referring to the maven user settings.xml for properties; Added maven user settings sample file.

+2022-04-13 - When we build with uploadToRaspberryPi, we also will add an entry for the main class in the jars MANIFEST file

 ~~Currently all project information are available in italian [here](http://dodu.it/it/t-bot/).~~